smarthome-go/rpirf/README.md

 ## Limitations
 As of now (*March 14 2022*), the library does not support receiving (*sniffing*) signals in order to send them later.

-However, I can strongly recommend a Python library by [milaq/rpi-rf](https://github.com/milaq/rpi-rf), which supports sending as well as receiving data.
+However, a Python library by [milaq/rpi-rf](https://github.com/milaq/rpi-rf) is recommended, which supports sending as well as receiving data.

 However, the go *rpirf* library is only supposed to support sending.